-Space Habitats Committee (GA approval pending)
+Space Habitats Committee

 Objective/scope of committee

 The Space Habitats Committee aims, in cooperation with other IAF committees and symposia, to foster interest in the importance of building an international and interdisciplinary understanding of the issues and stakes raised by future space habitats (including settlements on celestial bodies and orbital infrastructures).
-It gathers an interdisciplinary team of experts to challenge common perspectives of living conditions in outer space and help to conceive adequate and innovative initiatives, which consider the various dimensions of space habitats.
+The Committee gathers an interdisciplinary team of experts to challenge common perspectives of living conditions in outer space and help to conceive adequate and innovative initiatives, which consider the various dimensions of space habitation.
 Considering those areas, the Committee will: